 Our goal is to make certain that Fall Creek Elementary is a safe and caring place full of learning for everyone.
-We use the PBIS framework along with Character Strong Curriculum for setting up our school climate.
+We use the PBIS framework for setting up our school climate.
 We believe in order to reach this goal we all must agree to the following:

-- 1. Be Kind
+- 1. Be Responsible

-- 2. Be Strong
+- 2. Be Respectful

-- 3. Be Well
+- 3. Be Safe